 - More Americans now know that type 2 diabetes can be delayed or prevented.

-to learn how NDEP and partners are Changing the Way Diabetes is Treated
+Read NDEP’s 15th Anniversary booklet to learn how NDEP and partners are Changing the Way Diabetes is Treated

 The Power of Partnerships

 The NDEP is a unique partnership that brings together Federal agencies and a varied and diverse group of organizations and individuals addressing diabetes concerns.
 These partnerships have sustained the effort over time, contributing greatly to the success of the Program.
-Learn more about our partners and their tremendous efforts to change the way diabetes is treated in
+Learn more about our partners and their tremendous efforts to change the way diabetes is treated in our Partner Spotlight archives.